Armageddon in Waco

 Armageddon in Waco: Critical Perspectives on the Branch Davidian Conflict is a 1995 non-fiction anthology book on the Waco siege edited by Stuart A. Wright.
 It was published by the University of Chicago Press.

 The book is separated into six parts.
 The first, "Social and Historical Context of the Branch Davidians", contains essays by Robert S. Fogarty, William L. Pitts, David G. Bromley, and Edward Silver.
 The second, "Sources and Development of Conflict", contains essays by Wright, James R. Lewis, Christopher C. Ellison, and John Bartkowski.
 The third, "Media Coverage and Public Opinion", contains essays by James T. Richardson, Anson Shupe, and Jeffrey K. Hadden.
-The fourth, "Apocalypticism, Religious Marginality, and Violence", contains essay by John R. Hall, Thomas Robbins, and Dick Anthony.
+The fourth, "Apocalypticism, Religious Marginality, and Violence", contains essays by John R. Hall, Thomas Robbins, and Dick Anthony.
 The fifth, "Scholars, Experts, and Law Enforcement", contains essays by James D. Tabor and Nancy Ammerman.
 The last part, "Legal and Policy Issues", contains essays by Rhys H. Williams, Edward McGlynn Caffney, and Dean M. Kelley.